hychan48/google-foobar-2023-q4/levels/q2/readme_q2_dont-get-volunteered.md

   * [Interactive Knight's Tour](https://www.maths-resources.com/knights/)
   *
 * Good ol brute force?
 Dynamic programming? or greedy?
-  * Challenge is to guarantee the minimum number of moves
+  * Challenge is to guarantee the minimum number of moves?
+I think BFS can guarantee that.
   * BFS smart brute force
 * Python 3.11.6 should be backwards compatible with 2.7 for this question.
 Based on previous experience.
   * Can be optimized by using @mnemonic decorator